origamicomet/yeti/docs/overview.md

         -t 10 # will stop trying to connect after ten seconds
 ```

-If you want to deploy updated code and data to another device over the network from the command line, follow this:
+If you want to deploy updated code and data to another device from the command line, follow this:

 ```
   usage: deploy [project] [address:port] [options]
-    deploys updated code and data (from the project directory) to a remote device over the network
+    deploys updated code and data (from the project directory) to a remote device over TCP/IP

+  usage: deploy [project] android [device id] [options]
+  usage: deploy [project] ouya [device id] [options]
+    deploys updated code and data (from the project directory) to a remote device using adb

   options:
-      -run -r runs the engine after deploying
+      -r starts or restarts the application after deploying

-      -force-stop -fs stops the engine if it's running prior to deploying

       -timeout -t [timeout] overrides the default timeout in seconds -t 10 # will stop trying to connect after ten seconds